 Alumna of the month

-How did you go from Warwick to interning for the UN in Cambodia?
+How did you go from Warwick to the Skilled Samaritan Foundation?

 What have you done that you are most proud of?

 Lighting up 366 houses in less than a year of incorporation without any prior experience in the development sector has definitely been a big milestone for me and makes me immensely proud.

 On a nippy November evening in 2013, two months after the installation of the Solar Systems at our first project site, Sirohi, I got a call from an unknown number and it was an old lady who asked for me saying that there was no light in the area but Sirohi was the only village lit up because of the lights we had provided.
 She happens to be one of the oldest women at Sirohi and had walked to our local resource person's house to get my number and pass on her message.
 Stories like these and the respect, love and warmth I get when I enter Sirohi drives me to make a larger difference.